File: PVE-3473, Last Updated: July 5,2012, By: Laurence Brundrett

 1 – The Basics – Failure Mechanisms

 The mechanism of external pressure failure is different from internal pressure failure.
 Different methods are required to design vessels to safely handle this different failure mechanism.
 Internal pressure failure can be understood as a vessel failing after stresses in part or a large portion exceeds the materials strength.
 In contrast, during external pressure failure the vessel can no longer support its shape and suddenly, irreversibly takes on a new lower volume shape.
-The following 3 pictures show vessels of reduced volume after external pressure failure.
-The forth picture shows an internal pressure failure for contrast.
+The following three pictures show vessels of reduced volume after external pressure failure.
+The fourth picture shows an internal pressure failure for contrast.

 - From a vacuum inside a vessel and atmospheric pressure outside